indieBlog

 Hailing from the seventh ward of New Orleans, Youmans fell in love with filmmaking and acting at a young age (yes, even younger than he is now).
 As a junior at the New Orleans Center for Creative Arts (NOCCA), Phillip began work on Burning Cane, centered on a woman (Karen Kaia Livers), her son (Dominique McClellan), and her pastor (Wendell Pierce) in a religious community in rural Louisiana.
 Beasts of the Southern Wild director Benh Zeitlin eventually signed on as Executive Producer and Youmans unveiled the finished film at the 2019 Tribeca Film Festival.
 He left Tribeca a record-breaker, becoming the youngest filmmaker (at age 19) to win the festival’s Best Narrative Feature Award, as well as the first African-American director to ever win the prize; Youmans also won Best Cinematography and Pierce was named Best Actor.
 Since then, Youmans was nominated for a Gotham Award for Breakthrough Director.

 It’s all evidence that the industry is taking the young director very seriously.
-In addition to Zeitlin’s involvement with the film, another major filmmaker took interest as Ava DuVernay (Selma) and her company ARRAY picked up distribution rights.
-Along with a theatrical run in select theaters (including Los Angeles on November 8), Burning Cane is streaming on Netflix starting November 6.
+In addition to Zeitlin’s involvement with the film, another major filmmaker took interest as Ava DuVernay (Selma) and her company ARRAY picked up distribution rights, with a theatrical run in select theaters (including Los Angeles) on November 8.

 We were lucky enough to chat with writer/director/editor/DP Phillip Youmans about making Burning Cane, working with top talent, and achieving so much at such a young age.